 \subsection{Acknowledgements}

 I thank A.~Raibekas for his unconditional friendship and to provide the initial idea of this paper.
 Basically, he wrote the proof of Theorem~\ref{thm2}.
-Also I thank S.~Kiriki, T.~Soma and Y.~Nakano with whom I started this project on the higher version of~\cite{KS17} collaborating in the initial version of this paper.
-Finally, I thanks to L.~J.~D\'iaz to introduce the problem on the coexistence of infinitely many disjoints non-trivial homoclinic classes and the useful conversations in order to get Theorem~\ref{thm4}.
+Also, I thank S.~Kiriki, T.~Soma and Y.~Nakano with whom I started this project about the higher version of~\cite{KS17} collaborating in the initial version of this paper.
+Finally, I thank L.~J.~D\'iaz to introduce the problem on the coexistence of infinitely many disjoints non-trivial homoclinic classes and useful conversations to get Theorem~\ref{thm4}.